 Flex Provider An outpatient provider that provides certain Covered Benefits with lower Member Cost Sharing.
 When you receive certain Covered Benefits from a Flex Provider you will pay a lower Member Cost Sharing amount than if you received the same Covered Benefits from a provider that is not a Flex Provider.
-If your Plan includes Flex Providers, they will be listed in your Provider Directory.
-For a complete list of Plan Providers, please see your Provider Directory which may be found at www.harvardpilgrim.org.
+To see a complete list of Plan Providers, including Flex Providers, please refer to your Provider Directory which may be found at www.harvardpilgrim.org.